The Private Equity Review: South Korea

 i Acquisition of control and minority interests

-Pursuant to the FSCMA, Korean PEFs are required to either acquire de facto control over the target company or otherwise acquire a minimum of 10 per cent or more of the target company's voting shares.
-Because of these regulatory restrictions, Korean PEFs must either engage in a buyout, acquire a majority stake in the target company, or otherwise acquire a minority stake of 10 per cent or higher.
-If a Korean PEF acquires a minority stake in a company, it can still influence the management or governance of the target company by means of a shareholders' agreement with the controlling shareholder or major shareholders.
+Prior to the amendment of the FSCMA in October 2021, Korean PEFs were required to either acquire de facto control over the target company or otherwise acquire a minimum of 10 per cent or more of the target company's voting shares.
+Because of these regulatory restrictions, Korean PEFs had to either engage in a buyout, acquire a majority stake in the target company, or otherwise acquire a minority stake of 10 per cent or higher.4 In contrast, unlike Korean PEFs, foreign PEFs were not subject to the 'minimum 10 per cent stake rule'.
+However, the aforementioned regulatory restrictions on the Korean PEFs were removed starting from 21 October 2021, and accordingly Korean PEFs have now secured a level playing field with foreign PEFs and it is anticipated that they will be able to engage in minority stake investments of various forms.

 ii Fiduciary duties and liabilities